Mary Manning

 cv statement

-Mary Manning, "Take Five," mixed media on paper
+Mary Manning, "Dancing in the Garden," mixed media on paper

 Mary Manning, "The Night Hawk," monotype